catherinelee274/Machine-Learning-Reading-Group/README.md

-# ml_reading_group
+# ML Reading Group

-We are a group that does reading groups every week to learn more about machine learning.
+Authors: @edwardyang12 @catherinelee274

+We like to read machine learning papers.

 We follow this structure:
 - what does the paper introduce